jorenheit/mugen/readme.md

 ```

 ### Microcode Definitions
-Describes the control signals for each instruction cycle.
+The final section sets the control signals for each instruction cycle.
 Each line specificies the opcode, cycle and flag configuration followed by `->` and a list of control signals (which may be empty).
 Wildcards denoted `x` will be matched to any opcode, any cycle number within the specified range or either 0 or 1 in the case of the flags.

 ```
 [microcode] {